Argument VIII

 Dear Friends,

 In the first paragraph of this counter argument, the UCG contends that preparing a meal on the Sabbath is a relatively easy task.
 I suppose this is done to "prove" that God's people may now prepare their Sabbath meals on the seventh day, despite the fact that God's word forbids it (Ex.
 16:23).
 Then, in the last paragraph they relate examples of people sweating over pot lucks.
-I suppose this is done to "prove" it is acceptable with God to go out to a restaurant because of the work involved in preparing Sabbath meals.
+I suppose this is done to "prove" it is acceptable with God to go out to a restaurant because of the intense work involved in preparing Sabbath meals.
 But it doesn't end there.
 In the middle paragraph, the UCG states that they "do not think of an unbeliever working on the Sabbath in terms of [being] "better" [than a believer working].
 Then in the very next sentence they write, "But we do consider that eating out on the Sabbath can be a better alternative than preparing and serving a meal at home."

 As one who has engaged in both practices, when it comes to Sabbath observance, hosting brethren at one's home is hands down a more positive experience than dining with them at a restaurant.
-First, the time you may spend at a private home is significantly greater than it could possibly be at a restaurant.
+First, the time you can spend at a private home is significantly greater than it could possibly be at a restaurant.
 Second, the conversation in a private home can be far more open and candid.
 Just out of curiosity, has anyone ever seen God's people break out their Bibles in a restaurant and discuss a spiritual topic?
 If you have, it is very rare.
 Our conversations in such places require us to be more "discrete."

 Finally, the greatest benefit to sharing a Sabbath meal at a private residence is that it is in total keeping with God's word and the example of Jesus Christ.
 However, seeking out the services of Sabbath-breakers in a restaurant violates every tenant of proper Sabbath observance.
 There is no example of any man of God doing such a thing in the scriptures.

-What is particularly disappointing in the UCG position is that they not only believe and teach that it is acceptable with God to pay non-believers (the stranger within their sphere of influence) for his or her Sabbath labor, but that it is actually preferable to do so.
+What is particularly disappointing in this UCG position is that they not only believe and teach that it is acceptable with God to pay non-believers (the stranger within their sphere of influence) for his or her Sabbath labor, but that it is actually preferable to do so.

 Respectfully,